smarabattula/auto_anki/README.md

 ## Code Documentation

-We have generated documentation of the entire codebase using [Pycco](https://github.com/pycco-docs/pycco).
-You can find the documentation [here](https://github.com/usmanwardag/auto_anki/tree/main/docs).
+Documentation of the entire codebase is generated using [Pycco](https://github.com/pycco-docs/pycco).
+You can find the documentation [here](https://github.com/SmayanaReddy/auto_anki/tree/main/docs).

 If you are a developer, and want to update documentation: